This post may contain affiliate links which won’t change your price but will share some commission.

-This Crock Pot Apple Cobbler is a delicious fall dessert that’s so easy to make!
-Try this healthy recipe to celebrate the flavors of fall. (gluten-free, dairy-free)
+This Crock Pot gluten free apple cobbler is a delicious fall dessert that’s so easy to make!
+Try this healthy recipe to celebrate the flavors of fall.

 For the Apple Filling